-- 79.02.
-Responsibilities of the director.
-The director of labor relations shall be responsible for: - (1) The negotiation of all collective bargaining agreements with certified bargaining representatives of the employees of the county conducted along policy lines established by the committee on personnel pursuant to chapter 80.
+79.02. - Responsibilities of the director.
+The director of labor relations shall be responsible for:

+(1) The negotiation of all collective bargaining agreements with certified bargaining representatives of the employees of the county conducted along policy lines established by the committee on personnel pursuant to chapter 80.
 The director of labor relations shall not agree, on behalf of the county, to any terms or provisions of a negotiated contract without prior direction and approval from the committee.
-Prior to drafting any tentative contract, the director of labor relations shall provide the director of human resources and the director of employee benefits with a copy of the terms of the proposed agreement for review relative to administration of said proposal and shall provide the director of administrative services, fiscal and budget administrator and controller comptroller with a copy of the terms of the proposed agreement for the comptroller's preparation of a fiscal note relative to the proposed agreement.
-Such fiscal note shall include, at minimum, all assumptions used in developing the fiscal note including actuarial assumptions where appropriate, calculations, estimates, one-time costs and savings, ongoing costs and savings, annual incremental costs as well as cumulative costs and shall otherwise be prepared in accordance with established fiscal note policies and procedures.
-Subsequent to preparation of the fiscal note - and prior to the drafting of the tentative contract - a copy of the fiscal note shall be provided to the director of audits and county board staff for review.
+Prior to drafting any tentative contract, the director of labor relations shall provide the director of human resources and the director of employee benefits with a copy of the terms of the proposed agreement for review relative to administration of said proposal and shall provide the director of administrative services, fiscal and budget administrator and comptroller with a copy of the terms of the proposed agreement for the comptroller's preparation of a fiscal note relative to the proposed agreement.
+Such fiscal note shall include, at minimum, all assumptions

+1091 1092 1093 1094 1095 1096 used in developing the fiscal note including actuarial assumptions where appropriate, calculations, estimates, one-time costs and savings, ongoing costs and savings, annual incremental costs as well as cumulative costs and shall otherwise be prepared in accordance with established fiscal note policies and procedures.
+Subsequent to preparation of the fiscal note - and prior to the drafting of the tentative contract - a copy of the fiscal note shall be provided to county

+1097 board staff for review.

+1098 CECTION 4.4

+1099 SECTION 14.

-The provisions of this ordinance shall be effective upon passage and publication.
+1100 The provisions of this ordinance shall be effective upon passage and

+1101 publication.

+1102

-Adopted by the Milwaukee County Board of Supervisors
+1103 Adopted by the Milwaukee County Board of Supervisors

-1338 May 24, 2012
+1104 May 24, 2012

+1105

+1106 Engrossed by County Clerk 6/4/12

+inglescours by country cloth of 11/12